 A candidate whose credit record includes bankruptcy could suggest that the candidate lacks sense of responsibility, by not meeting his/her financial obligations on time.
-A thorough credit risk analysis can help to identity a candidate’s potential proclivity to commit fraud based on their financial status.
+A thorough credit risk analysis can help to identify a candidate’s potential proclivity to commit fraud based on their financial status.
 This information could be used as a differentiator between two candidates with similar qualifications and credentials when assessing risk to the employer.

-Adding credit check to the list along with employee background checks can protect against internal fraud and theft.
-The question employers need to ask themselves is “when is it required to conduct credit assessment as a part of the screening process?”
+Adding credit checks to the list along with employee background checks can protect against internal fraud and theft.
+The question employers need to ask themselves is “When is it required to conduct credit assessment as a part of the screening process?”
 The employer can ask himself a few questions to determine if an applicant’s credit is relevant to the position they’ve applied for or he may be taken in any which way.

-Once received the results of a credit check you’ll need to determine what parts are relevant to disqualify an applicant from employment or not disqualify at all.
+Once received the results of a credit check you’ll need to determine what parts are relevant to disqualify an applicant from employment or not disqualifying at all.
 Although, a credit check is not a conclusive check.
 To know more, schedule an appointment with our expert today.